Questions and Answers for Congregations and Schools calling new pastors through the synod’s Assignment Committee

 3. In time and with a track record to illuminate the Pastor Partners mentoring costs, the adequacy or inadequacy of the $1,000 per year fee will be revisited—and adjusted upward or downward.
 Congregations who seek a new pastor through the Assignment Committee will be kept informed of any changes to the annual fee amount.

 - Question: What if the $1,000 per year cost creates a hardship for a needy congregation?While we hope that this expense can be handled by all congregations who receive a pastor through the Assignment Committee, we are willing to explore ways of giving assistance where needed.
+If financial hardship results, we ask the congregation to contact us and make us aware of this, so we can explore options together.
 There may well be donors who are willing to support the establishment of a “scholarship program” of sorts to help needy congregations cover the costs.
 What we can say for sure is that we want no congregation to hesitate to ask for a seminary graduate because of this mentoring cost.
 We trust that sufficient funding will be found to implement this initiative for new pastors.

 It is our prayer that the Lord will continue to bless the efforts of everyone involved in the Pastor Partners mentoring initiative to enrich and prolong the ministries of new pastors among us.
 We invite your prayers on behalf of all called workers in our churches and schools – and all their continuing education efforts.